davidarico/dungeon-crawler-chris/README.md

 - [ ] Implement a Migration Framework to Handle Database Changes
 - [ ] Create Item Icons
 - [ ] Add Realtime Chat Allowing Users to see Other Lootboxes being Opened
+- [ ] Refactor Item List to Better Display Item Details like AC and Damange Rolls
+- [ ] Implement Automatic AC Calculation

 ### Low Priority
-- [ ] Rework Item List to Allow for Multiple Filters
+- [ ] Rework Item List Page to Allow for Multiple Filters